 7. Hydrate properly – It is no surprise that proper hydration and drinking water is critical for everyone’s health.
 It is also widely known that those with EDS also have issues with Dysautonomia, specifically POTS.
 Dysautonomia and POTS are conditions caused by dysfunction of the autonomic nervous system, and both can be linked back to malabsorption and GI issues stemming from EDS or MCAS.

 One of the primary treatment protocols for POTS is hydration with salt.
 Many people use NUUN electrolyte tablets or other electrolyte tablets with water.
 Additionally, for those with MCAS, receiving IV fluids has been found to help calm symptoms and reactions.
 Refer to TMS’ Emergency Care for Mast Cell Disorders for more detailed information.
 To read about various causes of Dysautonomia, go here.

-9. Limit Gluten – limiting gluten or eating gluten-free does not have to cost a ton, nor does it mean that you can only shop in the gluten-free isle.
+9. Limit Gluten – Limiting gluten or eating gluten-free does not have to cost a ton, nor does it mean that you can only shop in the gluten-free aisle.
 It takes work and I’m certainly not perfect at it, but it can make a huge difference.

 Doing your due diligence on where your food comes from and who is preparing it, is key.